MicrosoftDocs/sql-docs/docs/advanced-analytics/r/use-sqlbindr-exe-to-upgrade-an-instance-of-sql-server.md

 ### <a name="bkmk_BindCmd"></a>Upgrade using the command line

-If you do not want to use the wizard, you can install Machine Learning Server, and then run the SqlBindR.exe tool from the command line to ugrade the instance.
+If you do not want to use the wizard, you can install Machine Learning Server, and then run the SqlBindR.exe tool from the command line to upgrade the instance.

 > [!TIP]
 >